zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 ## Example: Investigate Sysmon Activity on a Host

 This section is not a **Threat hunting 101** class.
 The following section demonstrates DuckDB capabilities to query Wazuh archive logs with a simple use case.
-The rest belongs to your investigation, regex and SQL skills.
+The rest depends on your investigation, regex and SQL skills.
 {: .notice--info}

 <img src="/assets/duckdb-lab.png" width="600" alt="Lab design">